davigmacode/flutter_smart_select/README.md

 For a complete usage, please see the [example](https://pub.dev/packages/smart_select#-example-tab-).

-To read more about classes and other references used by `smart_select`, see the [documentation](https://pub.dev/documentation/smart_select/latest/).
+To read more about classes and other references used by `smart_select`, see the [API Reference](https://pub.dev/documentation/smart_select/latest/).

 ## Single Choice